-This kit is designed to assay type I and type II collagen antibodies in mouse sera.
+This kit is designed to assay anti-type I and type II collagen antibodies in rat sera.
 Chondrex's ELISA systems incorporate unique blocking agents to reduce non-specific reactions.
 These agents reduce the background levels by inhibiting the hydrophobic binding of immunoreactive serum components in sample specimens onto plastic surfaces.
-Various species of type I and type II collagen-coated strips are available as shown on the right.
-This ELISA kit contains enough material to run two plates on two separate occasions (see assay procedure).
+Various species of type I and type II collagen-coated strips are available as shown in the table above.
+This ELISA kit contains enough materials to run two separate assays (see assay procedure).